 If you learn about a specific airline yield revenue optimization, then you can move to another level of finding nicely priced flights.
 Remember that tickets work in fare class/bucket.
 Once a fare class/bucket is sold out (each airline allow a specific number of booking in each class/bucket per flight), then the OTA/Flight search engine show you the next cheapest class/bucket.
 If you are checking for a flight and a couple of days later the price had increased, this is the most common explanation.

-You probably get the point that with profit optimization, the reverse to what we just explained is true.
+With profit optimization, the reverse to what we just explained is true.
 If a class/bucket does not sell (besides the most economic one), then you can most likely score something.
 Unfortunately, I can’t find any concrete information or example on this one, I would have to dig more to see if it’s still relevant.

 This is a general overview of the traditional airline’s industry.
 Of course, the industry is changing and evolving with exceptions.
 For example, Lufthansa recently announced that it is adding a fee to GDS booked tickets, to get more travelers purchase through their website.

 You may also have noticed that some low-cost carrier are not available through OTAs or Travel Agencies.
 This can be explained by various reasons specific to each one.
 Plugging yourself with everyone and GDS can be very expensive.
 Other airlines like Southwest, for example, has an in and out relationship with APTCO and tend to restrict his information for the USA market.
-Some other use turn-key solution proposed by a single GDS so don’t end up on all the OTAs.
+Some other use turn-key solution proposed by a single GDS so don’t end up on all the OTA.

 By now, you should have a better understanding of all the parties involved in the flight ticket you will be purchasing.
 There is only one thing missing in all the explanation, ITA Matrix.
 This one is a little bit special so I made a post just for it coupled with cheap flight history.